-This page describes how to manage schemaless data within Spanner Graph.
-It also details best practices and troubleshooting tips.
-Familiarity with the Spanner Graph schema and queries is recommended.
+This page explains how to manage schemaless data in Spanner Graph.
+It also provides best practices and troubleshooting tips.
+We recommend that you are familiar with the Spanner Graph schema and queries.

-Schemaless data management lets you create a flexible definition of a graph, where the node and edge type definitions can be added, updated, or deleted without schema changes.
-The approach supports iterative development and less schema management overhead, while also preserving the familiar graph query experience.
+Schemaless data management lets you create a flexible graph definition.
+You can add, update, or delete node and edge type definitions without schema changes.
+This approach supports iterative development and reduces schema management overhead, while preserving the familiar graph query experience.

-Schemaless data management is particularly useful for the following scenarios:
+Schemaless data management is useful for the following scenarios:

-- Your graph has many node and edge types, making the creation and management of input tables challenging.
+Graphs with many node and edge types, which makes the creation and management of input tables cumbersome.

 Model schemaless data

-Spanner Graph lets you create a graph from tables where rows are
+Spanner Graph lets you create a graph from tables that maps rows to

-to nodes and edges.
-Instead of using separate tables for each element type,
+Instead of using separate tables for each element type, schemaless data modeling

 column for the label and a JSON